UltimatePlayer97/ascendara/README.md

 ## 🎮 About

-#### The website, API, and application were all completely developed and stay maintained by a [single developer](https://tago.works).

 Ascendara simplifies your pirating experience by providing a seamless way to download, manage, and play the pre-installed games.
 No more hassle with extracting, installing, or moving files.
-The game library is powered by a custom webscraper, currently featuring games from [STEAMRIP](https://steamrip.com/), with plans to expand to more sources.
+The game library is powered by a custom webscraper, currently featuring games from [STEAMRIP](https://ascendara.app/sources/steamrip) and [FitGirl](https://ascendara.app/sources/fitgirl), with plans to expand to more sources.

 ### 👥 Community

-- [Join our Discord](https://discord.gg/ascendara) for discussions and support
+- [Join the Discord](https://discord.gg/ascendara) for discussions and support
 - [Submit feedback for Ascendara](https://ascendara.app/feedback)
 - [Read the latest changelog](https://ascendara.app/changelog)
 - [Check latest releases on Github](https://github.com/tagoWorks/ascendara/releases)